SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Experiments

 \subsection{Datasets, Baselines and Metrics}

 We conduct our experiments on image and video levels with RealEstate10K~\cite{zhou2018} and self-collected video data.
 RealEstate10K is a large, widely used dataset with camera poses, corresponding to 10 million frames derived from about 80,000 video clips, gathered from about 10,000 YouTube videos.
 As there is not open-source stereo video benchmark, we collect 1500 monocular videos with 1400 for training, 100 for testing.
-For the image synthesis, we compared the proposed method with recent open-source SOTA methods: 3D-photography~\cite{shih20203d}, SynSin~\cite{wiles2020synsin}, AdaMPI~\cite{han2022single}, SinMPI~\cite{pu2023sinmpinovelviewsynthesis}, Wang et al.~\cite{wang2023learning}, Photoconsistent-NVS(P-NVS)~\cite{yu2023longterm}, NVSVDE-Net~\cite{bello2024novel}, CoPoNeRF~\cite{hong2024unifying} and MVSplat~\cite{chen2024mvsplat}.
-For a fair comparison, the method of 3D-photography, AdaMPI, SinMPI, and the proposed method all used MiDaS~\cite{Ranftl2022} for the depth estimation.
-All the methods were conducted with the same intrinsic matrices, source camera poses, and target camera poses.
+For image synthesis, we compared the proposed method with recent open-source SOTA methods: 3D-photography~\cite{shih20203d}, SynSin~\cite{wiles2020synsin}, AdaMPI~\cite{han2022single}, SinMPI~\cite{pu2023sinmpinovelviewsynthesis}, Wang et al.~\cite{wang2023learning}, Photoconsistent-NVS(P-NVS)~\cite{yu2023longterm}, NVSVDE-Net~\cite{bello2024novel}, CoPoNeRF~\cite{hong2024unifying} and MVSplat~\cite{chen2024mvsplat}.
+For a fair comparison, the 3D photography method, AdaMPI, SinMPI, and the proposed method all used MiDaS~\cite{Ranftl2022} for depth estimation.
 Following the method of 3D-photography~\cite{shih20203d}, we measured the accuracy of the generated target views with regard to the ground-truth images using the three metrics of the learned perceptual image patch similarity (LPIPS), peak signal-to-noise ratio (PSNR), and structural similarity index measure (SSIM).

 For the video synthesis, we picked several representative approaches, i.e., the method of 3D-photography~\cite{shih20203d}, the open-source code repository webui-depthmap\footnote{https://github.com/thygate/stable-diffusion-webui-depthmap-script }, P-NVS~\cite{yu2023longterm}, CoPoNeRF~\cite{hong2024unifying}, NVS-Solver~\cite{you2024nvs} and AVP~\cite{avp}.
 Moreover, we conducted the same depth estimation method~\cite{Ranftl2022} for a fair comparison of 3D-photography~\cite{shih20203d}, webui-depthmap and NVS-Solver~\cite{you2024nvs}.
 We employ the FVD~\cite{DBLP:conf/iclr/UnterthinerSKMM19} score to measure the perceptual similarity between input videos and outputs and report the flow warping error $E_{warp}$~\cite{lai2018learning} to assess the temporal consistency of the resulting video sequences.